Methodologists/metchess/README.md

 * JavaScript and jQuery for simple drag and drop of pieces throughout your chess match.

-* postgreSQL for database and database queries
+* postgreSQL for database and database queries.

-*
+* Rules of chess are enforced through chess rules logic in the game and pieces models.

+* Rspec was used for Test Driven Development to ensure high quality code.

+* Players can invite each other to play through email invites.

+* Players can view all active games and join if available.

 ###### Here's a sneakpeek at the homepage and chess board.
 ![alt_tag]()